xpack/web-jekyll/_posts/releases/arm-none-eabi-gcc/2020-12-19-arm-none-eabi-gcc-v10-2-1-1-1-released.md

 The binary files are available from [GitHub Releases]({{ page.download_url }}).

-{% include note.html content="For consistency with the Node.js naming conventions, the names of the Intel 32-bit images are now suffixed with `-ia32`." %}
+{% include note.html content="For consistency with the Node.js naming conventions, the names of the 32-bit x86 images are now suffixed with `-ia32`." %}

 ## Install